 Limit Loan Shopping to a 2 Week Period

 If shopping around for a car loan or mortgage, try and limit your credit applications to a 2-week period.
 A cluster of enquiries made around the same period will usually be considered as a single hard inquiry, limiting the negative impact on your credit score.

 Having a good mix of credit types (credit cards, personal loans, car loans, home equity line of credit, etc.) which are in good standing will improve your credit score.
 According to TransUnion, “a healthy credit profile has a balanced mix of credit card accounts and loans.”

 If you have significant credit card debt, consider transferring your balance to a new “balance transfer” credit card.
 Credit cards issuers often promote these types of cards at 0% APR for a period.
 This approach may impact your score negatively in the short term.
 However, in the long run it will help you in that: 1) You can pay down the balance with little or no additional interest and, 2) Your overall credit limit increases while credit utilization decreases.

 If you wanted to access your credit score in the past you had to pay $20 or more to the credit bureaus.
 However, the personal finance landscape here in Canada has seen some interesting changes in 2016.
-You can now obtain your free credit score from a few third party companies including Borrowell and Mogo.
-The score provided by Borrowell is refreshed free of charge on a quarterly basis and you don’t need to utilize their other offerings to access the free credit scores.
+You can now obtain your free credit score and credit report from a few third party companies including Borrowell and Mogo.
+The score provided by Borrowell is refreshed free of charge on a monthly basis and you don’t need to utilize their other offerings to access the free credit scores.